TEAM

 Olaia Naveiras, CHUV/UNIL Associate Professor

-Olaia Naveiras studied Medicine at the Universidad Autonoma de Madrid, in Spain, and pursued her Master-level studies in Immunology at the Pasteur Institute in Paris and in Harvard Medical School, where she did her PhD within Prof. George Q Daley’s laboratory.
-There she focused on studying novel microenvironmental determinants of hematopoietic stem cell commitment from pluripotent stem cells, and described for the first time the role of adipocytes in adult hematopoiesis and of biomechanical forces in hematopoietic stem cell specification in the embryo, work that earnt her the Hauser award to the best research and teaching thesis.
-She then moved to Switzerland to pursue clinical training in Internal Medicine and Hematology, while continuing research in the laboratory of Prof. Matthias Lutolf (EPFL), where she focused on single-cell approaches to study hematopoietic stem cell fate specification.
+Olaia Naveiras studied Medicine at the Universidad Autónoma de Madrid, Spain, and pursued a Master’s degree in Immunology at the Pasteur Institute in Paris and Harvard Medical School, where she completed her PhD in Prof. George Q. Daley’s laboratory.
+Her research focused on novel microenvironmental determinants of hematopoietic stem cell commitment from pluripotent stem cells.
+She was the first to describe the role of adipocytes in adult hematopoiesis and the impact of biomechanical forces on hematopoietic stem cell specification during embryonic development.
+Her work earned the Hauser Award for the best research and teaching thesis.
+Her postdoctoral work at Prof. Matthias Lutolf’s laboratory (EPFL), focusing on single-cell approaches and bioengineering approaches to study hematopoietic stem cell fate specification.

-The Laboratory of Regenerative Hematopoiesis was created in 2014, when she became a Swiss National Science Foundation (SNSF)-funded Assistant Professor double appointed at the Swiss Experimental Cancer Center (ISREC) and the Institute of Bioengineering, at the Ecole Polytechnique Fédérale de Lausanne (EPFL).
-Her lab moved in 2020 to the University of Lausanne (UNIL) School of Biology and Medicine, within the Department of Biomedical Sciences, and is thus now located just across the street from the Lausanne University Hospital (Centre hospitalier universitaire vaudois, CHUV).
-Prof. Naveiras consults within the Hematology Service, Department of Oncology at the CHUV, with a special focus on adult patients affected by bone marrow failure syndromes, including aplastic anemia and paroxystic nocturnal hemoglobinuria (PNH), telomere biology disorders, Blackfan-Diamond anemia and Shwachman diamond anemia.
+In 2014, Prof. Naveiras established the Laboratory of Regenerative Hematopoiesis as a Swiss National Science Foundation (SNSF)-funded Assistant Professor.
+She was double-appointed at the Swiss Experimental Cancer Center (ISREC) and the Institute of Bioengineering at EPFL.
+In 2020, her lab moved to the University of Lausanne (UNIL) School of Biology and Medicine, hosted within the Department of Biomedical Sciences and situated across from the Lausanne University Hospital (Centre hospitalier universitaire vaudois, CHUV).
+The focus of the lab remains the understanding and modulation of the bone marrow microenvironment to improve blood progenitor function in malignant hematopoiesis, aging, and bone marrow failure.

-She is an active member of the American, European and Swiss Societies of Hematology (ASH, EHA, SSH) and the International Society for Stem Cell Research (ISSCR).
-In 2020 she was elected Vice-President of the Swiss Stem Cell Network (SSCN) and President of the International Bone Marrow Adiposity Society (BMAS).
-She has been recognized with the Young Investigator Award of the European Hematology Association (EHA) and the José Carreras Leukemia Foundation.
+Prof. Naveiras is board certified in Internal Medicine and in Hematology.
+She consults at the Hematology Service, Department of Oncology at CHUV, specializing in adult patients with bone marrow failure syndromes, including immune aplastic anemia, paroxysmal nocturnal hemoglobinuria (PNH), telomere biology disorders, Blackfan-Diamond anemia, Fanconi anemia and Shwachman-Diamond syndrome.
+She is an active member for the scientific committees of the American, European, and Swiss Societies of Hematology (ASH, EHA, SSH).
+In 2020, she was elected Vice-President of the Swiss Stem Cell Network (SSCN) and President of the International Bone Marrow Adiposity Society (BMAS).
+She has received the Young Investigator Award from the European Hematology Association (EHA) and the José Carreras Leukemia Foundation, and the 2024 SAKK-Abbie award for Digital Innovation in Hematology/Oncology.”

 Silvia Vaz Ferreira Lopes, Laboratory technician